Old City Hall (Tacoma, Washington): Edward Hatherton

 The building was designed by the San Francisco firm, Hatherton and Mclntosh.
-Edward Hatherton (b.
-1836 d.
-1896) had established a private architecture practice in San Francisco in the 1870s, and was hired in 1877 as a draftsman and assistant to prominent architect August Laver in 1877.
+Edward Hatherton had established a private architecture practice in San Francisco in the 1870s, and was hired in 1877 as a draftsman and assistant to prominent architect August Laver in 1877.
 Laver, an English architect who moved San Francisco from Canada 1871 when he won a design competition for San Francisco's new City Hall, resigned soon thereafter due to health complications and problems with the City Hall construction project, and Hatherton assumed Laver's role on the project.
 Hatherton established his own practice with John Cotter Pelton in 1879, before assuming the position of City Architect of San Francisco in 1888.

 Hatherton resigned his position in 1891 to relocate to Tacoma, WA.
 That same year, Hatherton formed a new firm in Tacoma with Australian-born architect Colin McIntosh, and together they designed numerous commercial and residential buildings in Tacoma, including the new City Hall Building and the Chamber of Commerce Building (1892).

 On March 1, 1896, Hatherton was reported missing from his home in San Francisco.
 He had last been seen at his office the day before, on February 29.
 On March 20, newspapers reported that it was suspected that Hatherton, despondent over the financial losses incurred in Tacoma during the recent financial panic, had committed suicide.
 A week later those suspicions were confirmed.

 Redevelopment

 In March 2019, after three rounds of competitive bidding, the Tacoma City Council announced that it had awarded Surge Tacoma the right to purchase and redevelop Old City Hall.
 The purchase price was $2 million plus $2 million in kind donations over the next 10 years.
 Surge Tacoma has a budget of $15 million for the project, which will include 40 micro apartments, two restaurants, retail space on the first two levels, a basement "speakeasy" in the old jail, and office and co-working space.
 They have also launched a national competition for the restoration of the clock tower.
-They plan on opening for business on New Years Eve 2021 by "ringing in the new year" on the old clock tower.
+They plan on opening for business on New Year's Eve 2021 by "ringing in the new year" on the old clock tower.